Skip to main content

 People with mild kidney issues can usually use modest doses of collagen, but anyone with advanced kidney disease (eGFR under 30) should talk to their nephrologist before adding extra protein.
 The kidneys filter the breakdown products of protein, and a higher load can stress weaker kidneys.
 We adjust the plan based on your lab work, not a one-size dose.

 Pure collagen has very little carbohydrate and a tiny effect on blood sugar.
 Some flavored or "ready to drink" collagen products contain added sugar, sweeteners, or fruit purees, which can spike glucose.
-Read the label, and choose unflavored powder if you wear a continuous glucose monitor (CGM) and want a clean signal.
+Read the label, and choose unflavored powder if you wear a continuous glucose monitor (CGM) and want a clear signal.

 Marine collagen is absorbed slightly faster and is rich in Type I collagen, which is the main type in skin.
 Bovine collagen contains a mix of Type I and III, which supports skin, gut, and tendons.
 Most patients in my practice do well on bovine for the better cost, and we use marine when fish is preferred or when skin is the main target.

 Collagen quality is uneven, because the FDA does not pre-approve supplements.
-Cheap collagen can be contaminated with heavy metals, especially if the source animals were raised in polluted environments.
+Cheap collagen can be contaminated with heavy metals, particularly if the source animals were raised in polluted environments.
 I look for products with third-party testing seals (NSF, Informed Sport, or USP) and grass-fed or wild-caught sourcing when possible.

 Whey protein is much better than collagen for building muscle, because whey is rich in leucine, the amino acid that turns on muscle growth signals.
 Collagen is low in leucine, so it should not replace your post-workout whey.
-The two work well together: whey for muscle, collagen for connective tissue.
+The 2 work well together: whey for muscle, collagen for connective tissue.

 Collagen does not regrow lost cartilage, but several trials show it can reduce joint pain and improve function in people with mild to moderate osteoarthritis (a "wear and tear" form of arthritis).
 It works best alongside strength training, weight management, and a careful look at sleep and nutrition.
 It is a helper, not a cure.